jitsi/handbook/docs/dev-guide/iframe.md

 }
 ```

-* **largeVideoChanged** - receives event notification about the change in the participant displayed on the large video.
-The listener will receive an object with the following structure.
+* **`largeVideoChanged`** - provides event notifications about changes in the large video display.

+The listener receives an object with the following structure:

 ```javascript
 {
     id: string // id of the participant that is now on large video in the stage view.
 }
 ```

-* **log** - event notifications about logs being written with the log level being one of the values specified in [config.js] on the apiLogLevels property (if none specified, this event will not fire).
-The listener will receive an object with the following structure:
+* **`log`** - provides log event notifications with the log level being one of the values specified in the [config.js] file in the **`apiLogLevels`** property (if not specified the event does not fire).

+The listener receives an object with the following structure:

 ```javascript
 {
     logLevel: string, // A constant representing the log type (info, error, debug, warn).